Philonthus cognatus

 Philonthus cognatus is a rove beetle.
 Adults are 8 to 10 mm long.
 They are mainly black in colour, although the elytra have a metallic sheen, and are profusely pitted.
 A distinctive feature of this species is that the underside of the first antennal segment is yellow, contrasting with the black upperside.
 It is a common species in Britain.
+It is also found in Belarus.